Australian Government Bureau of Meteorology

 Fire Danger: High

-Sunny.
-Light winds becoming southwesterly 20 to 30 km/h in the middle of the day then becoming light in the evening.
-Overnight temperatures falling to between 18 and 22 with daytime temperatures reaching the low to mid 30s.
+Partly cloudy.
+Light winds becoming southwesterly 15 to 20 km/h during the day then becoming light during the afternoon.
+Overnight temperatures falling to between 7 and 11 with daytime temperatures reaching between 19 and 23.

 Partly cloudy.
-Medium (40%) chance of showers, most likely in the morning and afternoon.
-Light winds becoming northeast to southeasterly 15 to 25 km/h during the day then becoming light during the evening.
-Overnight temperatures falling to between 18 and 22 with daytime temperatures reaching the low to mid 30s.
+Slight (30%) chance of a shower in the afternoon and evening.
+Light winds becoming southerly 15 to 20 km/h during the morning then becoming light during the day.
+Overnight temperatures falling to between 5 and 10 with daytime temperatures reaching the low 20s.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.